|Date Posted:||October 22, 2021|

 |Reports to:||Director of Visitor and Retail Operations|

 The Front Desk Associate is responsible for providing full and professional customer service as the first point of contact for visitors at all three Telfair Museum’s locations.
 The Front Desk Associate engages visitors by describing our three sites, accurately completing sales transactions for admissions tickets and/or museum memberships.
-This position is full-time and includes working at all three sites.
-Telfair Museums offers a competitive pay rate and benefits package, including the availability of health, dental, vision, and life insurance, as well as a generous paid vacation and holiday schedule.
+This position is part-time and includes working at all three sites.
+Telfair Museums offers a competitive pay rate and benefits package, including the availability of paid vacation and holiday schedule.

 - Provide excellent and timely customer service at all three Telfair Museum sites and stores.